dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  No one was ever great without some portion of divine inspiration.
+  Be kind whenever possible.
+It is always possible.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1093 days)
+## 🌟 Experiences (1094 days)

 ### 🧮 Programming languages